Dynamic problem (algorithms)

 The overall set of computations for a dynamic problem is called a dynamic algorithm.

 Many algorithmic problems stated in terms of fixed input data (called static problems in this context and solved by static algorithms) have meaningful dynamic versions.

 Special cases

-Incremental algorithms, or online algorithms, are algorithms in which only additions of elements are allowed, possibly starting from the empty/trivial input data.
+Incremental algorithms, or online algorithms, are algorithms in which only additions of elements are allowed, possibly starting from empty/trivial input data.

-Decremental algorithms are algorithms in which only deletions of elements are allowed, starting with an initialization of a full data structure.
+Decremental algorithms are algorithms in which only deletions of elements are allowed, starting with the initialization of a full data structure.

 If both additions and deletions are allowed, the algorithm is sometimes called fully dynamic.